haagahelia/ohke-teknologiat/07_azure/README.md

 $ docker push swd4tn023.azurecr.io/docker-demo:latest
 ```

-Notice that the tag `swd4tn023.azurecr.io/docker-demo:latest` contains the URL of the registry as well as the container name and version.
+The `push` command will initialize a new *repository* called **docker-demo**.
+Notice that the tag `swd4tn023.azurecr.io/docker-demo:latest` contains the URL of the registry as well as the repository name and version.

 At this point the container image is published in our private container repository, but it's not actually running.